Khushi-Balia/le-transpiler/README.md

 <img src="/images/n3.png" alt="drawing" width="500"/>

-A temp.c file will be generate in your tmp folder in the computer as we have mention while doing file handling in  [code_printer.c](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/code_printer.c)
+A temp. c file will be generate in your tmp folder in the computer as we have mentioned while doing file handling in  [code_printer.c](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/code_printer.c)

 <img src="/images/n4.png" alt="drawing" width="500"/>

 ----
 ## compiling through make
-Lets try to compile our source code using make make a ``` make ``` file in your tmp
+Let’s try to compile our source code using make make a ``` make ``` file in your tmp
 ```
 cd tmp